 Dated notices or correspondence from a local or state government entity that includes the subject's name.

-Residency in Massachusetts for at least the preceding 12 months and a conviction or continuance without a finding for a M.G.L. c.
-94C offense under M.G.L. c.
+Residency in Massachusetts for at least the preceding 12 months and a conviction or continuance without a finding for an offense under M.G.L. c.
 94C or an equivalent conviction in Other Jurisdictions; or

 Residency in Massachusetts for at least the preceding 12 months and proof that the individual was either married to or the child of an individual convicted or continuance without a finding for a M.G.L. c.
 94C offense or an equivalent conviction in Other Jurisdictions.

+Any individual listed as an Owner on the original certification of an Economic Empowerment Priority Applicant who satisfies one or more the following criteria:

+Lived for five of the preceding ten years in an Area of Disproportionate Impact, as determined by the Commission

+Experience in one or more previous positions where the primary population served were disproportionately impacted, or where primary responsibilities included economic education, resource provision or empowerment to disproportionately impacted individuals or communities;

+Black, African American, Hispanic or Latino descent; or

+Other significant articulable demonstration of past experience in or business practices that promote economic empowerment in Areas of Disproportionate Impact.

+The Commission may, in consideration of new information and data, broaden the categories of eligibility for the Social Equity Program by a vote of the Commission.

+The Social Equity Program is not a licensing program.
+Completion of the Social Equity Program will not result in, or guarantee participants’, receipt of a License.

 500.110: Security Requirements for Marijuana Establishments